 Hiking trails in Murray County, GA

 We have hiked this trail 3 times since 1996 and each time the trail and the drive in has been improved.
 Originally the trail markers were almost gone and it is now easy to follow the trail.
 The saddest thing however, is the human impact on the Gennett Poplar.
-We encourage hikers, bikers and ATV riders to leave this tree alone.
+We encourage hikers and bikers to leave this tree alone.

 Virgin forest is rare in the north Georgia mountains.
 The Bear Creek Trail contains what appears to be a never harvested section of land with trees so immense that they literally astound even the casual observer.
 Deep in this section of forest is the so-called Gennett poplar standing some 100 feet high and nearly twenty feet around.
 The tree is massive, and it alone is reason enough to try this hike.

 This loop trail follows Bear Creek from a point off Forest Service Road 241, and features the second largest tree in North Georgia.
 The Gennett Poplar is named for the family who owned the local lumber mill and sold the land to the United State government.